 There are several places mostly located in the south and east of the island where you can have a great time and find good accommodation:

-This is a party destination, packed with younger crowd and clubs open until the dawn.
+This is a party destination, packed with younger crowds and clubs open until dawn.
 The beach is sandy and long, full of beach bars, and very crowded during the tourist season.
 The main street is full of restaurants, cafes, bars, shops, clubs, and hotels.
-For those in search of active holiday, parties, noise and crowd, this is the best place to go.
+For those in search of an active holiday, parties, noise and crowds, this is the best place to go.
 Laganas is located less than 5 kilometers from Zakynthos airport and is one of the nearest resorts to reach if you are coming to the island by plane.

 This is a couple-friendly and family-friendly resort.
 It is also packed with tourists, but the place is calmer in comparison with Laganas and more suitable for families.
 The beach is Tsilivi is sandy, long, and beautiful.
 The water is warm and crystal clear, ideal for swimming and water activities.
 There are many hotel resorts along the beach, offering all-inclusive service, and several of them are really good (at least I got positive feedback on them), such as Tsilivi beach hotel, Porto Planos beach hotel, Planos beach hotel.
 Sofos and Justine apartments are also great options if you are not looking into all-inclusive service.
 Tsilivi is located 12 kilometers from Zakynthos airport (around a 15-minute drive).

 Vasilikos is a peninsula in the southeastern part of the island, where you can find fabulous sandy beaches and luxurious hotel resorts.
 It is a must-see part of Zakynthos and the best way to explore Vasilikos is by a local bus from Argassi and Zante town, by car or by motorbike.
 The trip to Vasilikos takes at least a-30 minute drive to reach the nearest beach.